AdobeDocs/commerce-operations.en/help/configuration/deployment/build-system.md

 You can have one build system that meets the following requirements:

-- All Magento code is under source control in the same repository as the development and production systems
+- All Commerce code is under source control in the same repository as the development and production systems
 - Make sure all of the following are _included_ in source control:

   -  `app/etc/config.php`